fauna-labs/faunadb-importer/README.md

   data/users.csv
 ```

-The field's value configured in the `--ts-field` option will be used as the `ts`
+The value configured in the `--ts-field` option will be used as the `ts`
 field for the imported instance.

-### Importing to your on cluster
+### Importing to your own cluster

 By default, the importer will load your data into FaunaDB Cloud.
-If you whish to
+If you wish to
-import the data to your on cluster, you can use the `--endpoints` option.
+import the data to your own cluster, you can use the `--endpoints` option.
 For
 example:

 ```